hatakkey/MAG-integrated/docs/open5gs_verification.md

 ### 1. **Clearing the logs**

-Before starting your 4G FWA sessions , you can run a script that clears all relevant logs from Open5GS and UERANSIM.
+Before starting your 4G FWA sessions, you can run a script that clears all relevant logs from Open5GS and UERANSIM.
 This ensures you start with a clean log environment, making it easier to identify and troubleshoot any issues that arise during the session

 ```bash
 [root@compute-1 scripts]# ./clear_logs.sh